Diet and Nutrition Tips for Managing Crohn’s Disease with Ayurveda

 4. Abhyanga (Oil Massage):

-– Daily oil massage with warm sesame oil can help balance Vata dosha and promote relaxation.
-Abhyanga improves circulation, nourishes the skin, and supports overall health.
+Daily oil massage with warm sesame oil balances Vata and promotes relaxation and circulation.

 5. Adequate Sleep: